willyhutw/ansible-role-hadoop-core/README.md

 # Ansible Hadoop Core

-This is a Ansible role to install Apache Hadoop Core (only support ubuntu16 for now.)
+This is a Ansible role to install Apache Hadoop Core (support ubuntu16.04/centos7)

 ## Requirements